 Charred Cauliflower With Garlic Tahini Sauce

-Introducing your new favorite appetizer, side dish, and movie night snack.
-The trick to this charred cauliflower recipe from Salt and Wind is to partially cook the head by steaming it and then char it under a broiler.
+We're introducing your new favorite appetizer, side dish, and movie night snack.
+The trick to this charred cauliflower recipe from Salt & Wind is to partially cook the head by steaming it and then char it under a broiler.
 The smoky flavors are unforgettable, especially when paired with the garlicky tahini dipping sauce.
 Whether that means entertaining guests, you're going to want to make this recipe on repeat.

 Roasted Cauliflower Steaks With Chimichurri

 If you love the idea of charred cauliflower and want a few recipe options that prepare it this way, here's another delicious one from Joyful Healthy Eats.
 With this recipe, you'll roast them until they're a little past golden-brown for an extra-crispy texture and slightly smoky taste.
 Then douse the cauliflower steaks in an aromatic chimichurri sauce.
 In total, one serving is just 106 calories.